Teaching Magnetism with Bivectors: Pedagogy and Conclusions

-These ``decorated'' vectors look at least somewhat distinct from electric field vectors, and they retain the bivector tiles' benefit of a direct visual relationship to the orientation of current loop sources.
-(Also, like bivector tiles, they may give a helpful reminder that finding the force direction involves rotating in the curved arrow's plane.)
-With the right pedagogical framing, decorated vectors into or out of the plane in two-dimensional systems might even be close enough to the bivector tile notation to make those problems approachable without the need for much three-dimensional reasoning.
+These ``decorated'' vectors look at least somewhat distinct from electric field vectors, while retaining a direct visual relationship to the orientation of current loop sources.
+(Also, like bivector tiles, they may remind students that finding the force direction involves rotating in the curved arrow's plane.)
+With the right pedagogical framing, problems involving planar systems might be approachable using decorated vectors pointing into or out of the plane, without the need for much three-dimensional reasoning.
 This could have real benefits, possibly even at the high school level.

-Of course, adopting a new formalism even in part comes with its own challenges.
-The cross product may be confusing for students, but that one operation applies to any combination of vectors and pseudovectors being multiplied.
-(When using the cross product with decorated vectors, students would need to keep track of when the result was a pseudovector and when it wasn't.)
+Of course, adopting a new formalism even in part is challenging on its own.
+The cross product may be confusing for students, but that one operation can be applied to any combination of vectors and pseudovectors being multiplied.
+(In principle, students using the cross product with decorated vectors would need to keep track of whether or not the result was a pseudovector.)
 With bivectors, it is necessary to distinguish between the product of two vectors in Eq.~\eqref{eq:WedgeComponents}, the product of a bivector and a vector in Eq.~\eqref{eq:magForce}, and the product of two bivectors in Eq.~\eqref{eq:MagTorqueComProd}.
-The geometric differences make it easy to distinguish each from the others, but this is still a lot for students to keep track of: every instructor must judge which works better for their own students.
+That is a lot for students to keep track of.
+In the author's experience, students respond positively to decorated vectors and bivector-inspired right-hand rules, but at the introductory level it is best to encourage them to use any right-hand rule that makes sense, without worrying whether it matches the proper bivector geometry.